-Under the Loan Agreement, the University agrees to make Loan Repayments in amounts and at times sufficient to provide for payment in full of all principal of and interest and premium, if any, on the Bonds when due.
-To provide for such payments the University covenants to pay for the account of the Authority the following amounts:
+Under the Loan Agreement, the Corporation agrees to make Loan Repayments in amounts and at times sufficient to provide for payment in full of all principal of and interest and premium, if any, on the Bonds when due.
+To provide for such payments the Corporation covenants to pay for the account of the Authority the following amounts:

-- (a) At least five Business Days prior to each April 1 and October 1, commencing October 1, 2016, the Corporation shall deposit into the Bond and Interest Sinking Fund Account, a sum which will be equal to the amount payable as interest on the Bonds on such interest payment date, and, at least five Business Days prior to each April 1, commencing on April 1, 2017, a sum equal to the amount payable as principal of the Bonds on such principal payment date; provided however, that there shall be credited against such obligations (A) the net amount of funds and investments then on deposit to the credit of the Series Eight-M subaccount of the Bond and Interest Sinking Fund Account, and (B) any credits permitted by Section 5.01, 5.03 or 5.04 of the Indenture (relating to the transfer to the Bond and Interest Sinking Fund Account of certain investment earnings and certain excess funds); and - (b) On or prior to a date established for the optional redemption or mandatory redemption and prepayment of any Bonds pursuant to the Loan Agreement, into the Redemption Account such amount, if any, as shall be necessary and sufficient to provide for the redemption of any Bonds called for redemption from the Redemption Account; and - (c) Forthwith into the Bond and Interest Sinking Fund Account or the Redemption Account, as appropriate, the amount of any deficiency in the event the funds on deposit in the Bond and Interest Sinking Fund Account or Redemption Account on any Bond principal or interest payment date are for any reason insufficient to pay principal of, premium, if any and interest on the Bonds then due or then to become due (whether at maturity, or by call for redemption, or by acceleration of maturity); and

-- (d) [Reserved] - (e) Into any fund or account designated by the Trustee such amount as may be determined by the Trustee to be necessary to comply with the provisions of the Loan Agreement and the Indenture, relating to arbitrage rebate.
+- (a) at least one (1) Business Day prior to each April 1 and October 1, commencing April 1, 2018, into the Bond and Interest Sinking Fund Account, a sum which will be equal to the amount payable as interest on the Bonds on such Interest Payment Date, and, at least one (1) Business Day prior to each October 1, commencing on October 1, 2018, a sum equal to the amount payable as principal (whether at maturity or mandatory sinking fund redemption) of the Bonds on such principal payment date; provided however, that there shall be credited against such obligations (A) the net amount of funds and investments then on deposit to the credit of the Bond and Interest Sinking Fund Account, and (B) any credits permitted by Section 5.01, 5.03 or 5.04 of the Indenture (relating to the transfer to the Bond and Interest Sinking Fund Account of certain investment earnings and certain excess funds); and - (b) on or prior to a date established for the optional redemption or mandatory redemption and prepayment of any Bonds pursuant to the Loan Agreement, into the Redemption Account such amount, if any, as shall be necessary and sufficient to provide for the redemption of any Bonds called for redemption from the Redemption Account; and - (c) forthwith into the Bond and Interest Sinking Fund Account or the Redemption Account, as appropriate, the amount of any deficiency in the event the funds on deposit in the Bond and Interest Sinking Fund Account or Redemption Account on any Bond principal or interest payment date are for any reason insufficient to pay principal of, premium, if any and interest on the Bonds then due or then to become due (whether at maturity, or by call for redemption, or by acceleration of maturity); and - (d) [Reserved] - (e) into any fund or account designated by the Trustee such amount as may be determined by the Trustee to be necessary to comply with the provisions of the Loan Agreement and the Indenture, relating to arbitrage rebate.

-Each payment under the Loan Agreement shall be made directly to the Trustee at its designated corporate trust office for the account of the Authority for deposit as provided in the Indenture.
+Each payment under the Loan Agreement shall be made directly to the Trustee at its Principal Trust Office for the account of the Authority for deposit as provided in the Indenture.
+The Corporation shall furnish to the Authority, if the Authority so requests, advice of the transmittal of such payments at the time of transmittal of payment.

-There is reserved to the University the right to redeem the Bonds prior to their maturity in certain events as described under "THE BONDS."
+There is reserved to the Corporation the right to prepay all or part of the Loan and to redeem the Bonds prior to their maturity in certain events as described under "THE BONDS."

-As additional payments, the University agrees to pay the annual fee of the Authority, fees and expenses of the Trustee, rebate of certain excess investment earnings to the United States, and certain other expenses.
+As additional payments, the Corporation agrees to pay the annual fee of the Authority, reasonable fees and expenses of the Trustee, rebate of certain excess investment earnings to the United States, and certain other expenses.